Were you recently injured in a car accident in Texas?

 Please don't hesitate to contact us today.

-In the meantime, we will provide you with detailed information about auto accident laws in Texas and how they could affect your settlement.
+In the meantime, we will provide you with detailed information about the auto accident laws in Texas and how they could affect your settlement.

 Filing a Texas Auto Insurance Claim